Okeke-Divine/flaking-api-golang/Readme.md

 > **A Production-Grade RESTful API Boilerplate in Go.
 Built for Performance, Security, and Scale.**

 ## 📖 Overview
-**Flaking API** is a robust, modular backend API built with **Go** and the **Gin framework**.
-It implements core production-ready features including JWT authentication, rate limiting, clean database architecture with GORM, and comprehensive RESTful endpoints.
-It serves as a high-performance foundation for any web or mobile application backend.
+**Flaking API** is a robust, modular backend **boilerplate** built with **Go** and the **Gin framework**.
+It is designed to be cloned and used as a high-performance foundation for building any web or mobile application backend, implementing core production-ready features out of the box.
 ## ⚡ Why Flaking API?
 The Engineering Choice

 | For Your Application ✅ | For You (The Developer) 🔧 |